Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 1. Happy Valentine's Day Mouse by Laura Numeroff

 This precious book is a traditional If You Give a Mouse a ... kind of book.
-In this version, the mouse is making Valentine's Day for all of his friends, thinking about all of the characteristics that makes his friends special to him.
+In this version, the mouse is making Valentine's Day for all of his friends, thinking about all of the characteristics that make his friends special to him.
 This is sure to be a delight to young artists and crafters alike.
-My 4 year old son loves this book, and was inspired to make Valentine's Day cards for all of the special people in his life just like Mouse.
+My 4-year-old son loves this book and was inspired to make Valentine's Day cards for all of the special people in his life, just like Mouse.

 2. Love From the Very Hungry Caterpillar by Eric Carle